uob-coms20007/uob-coms20007.github.io/notes/semantics/hoare.md

 There are a number of reasons why it is useful to have a mathematic description of a programming language's semantics.
 For instance, it can serve as a specification for a compiler or interpreter - a benchmark to ensure that an implementation matches the intended behaviour and to ensure that different implementations behave in the same way.
-However, it also gives us a framework for formally _reasoning_ about programs.
+However, it also gives us a framework for formally _reasoning_ about the behaviour of programs.

-The first property of a program that we will look at is _functional correctness_; that is, whether a program computes an intended function or not.
+For the operational semantics of the While language, we will look at is _functional correctness_; that is, whether a program computes an intended function or not.
 More specifically, we will look at _partial correctness_ which states that when the program terminates, i.e. reaches a terminal configuration, it produces the correct result.
 Partial correctness disentangles the input-output expectations from the termination condition.